Where to Skate: Brooklyn

 If you're looking to skate east-west across central Brooklyn, Eastern Parkway is probably the road for you.
 From the corner of Prospect Park at Washington Ave. on the west to around Ralph Ave. on the east, the parkway is four lanes of smooth asphalt, flanked on both sides by promenades, flanked in turn by two more lanes for neighborhood access and parking.
 The center four lanes shouldn't be skated since auto traffic seems to be consistently fast and thick, but the promenades are none too shabby.
 They're each about twenty feet wide and are paved with hexagonal brick that would appear to have been laid down within recent memory; i.e., they're still smooth.

-The Shore Parkway bikepath runs along the Brooklyn shoreline from Bay Ridge Ave. at the northwest south to the Verrazano-Narrows Bridge and then southeast to Bensonhurst Park and Bay Parkway.
+The Shore Parkway bikepath runs along the Brooklyn shoreline from Bay Ridge Ave. at the northwest, south to the Verrazano-Narrows Bridge, then southeast to end by Bensonhurst Park at the Bay Parkway.
 Total length is a bit over four miles.
 It is a haunt of skaters, noteably neighborhood families.
 Being right next to the water, it's almost flat along its entire length and so is mostly a non-challenging, scenic skate.

-Speed is possible in the northern half, as the path is about twice as wide, with a physical division between the "lanes" of the path meant for bicycle (i.e., fast) use and the pedestrian promenade.
-The asphalt in the north is also in much better condition, although there are spots where you will have to watch out for developing sinkholes.
+Speed is possible in the northern half, as the waterside promenade is wide, and there is also a separate bikepath running alongside the highway with a physical division between the two..
+The asphalt in the north is in good to excellent condition.
+The only problem spots occur along the bike lane section where you will have to watch out for developing sinkholes.